-Obsessive Compulsive Disorder (OCD) is a mental health condition defined by intrusive thoughts (obsessions) and repetitive behaviors (compulsions).
-People suffering from OCD experience intense anxiety about the nature of their obsessions and engage in compulsive behaviors to alleviate this distress.
+Obsessive compulsive disorder (OCD) is a mental health condition defined by intrusive thoughts (obsessions) and repetitive behaviors (compulsions).
+People with OCD experience intense anxiety about the nature of their obsessions and engage in compulsive behaviors to alleviate this distress.
 OCD is treatable with therapy and/or medication and can result in a decrease in the frequency and severity of symptoms.

 Common symptoms of OCD include fear of contamination, fear of being harmed, sexual or violent obsessions, need for symmetry, or having a “not right” feeling and repeating behaviors until a “right feeling” is achieved.